 On the giving and receiving spectrum, you probably fall somewhere between believing everyone owes you something and feeling that you are undeserving of even the most basic help.
-One of the most striking experiences I had as a young photographer was having people ask me to do things for them for free – they often claimed to be broke, or to have very little money, etc. Since my experience of being broke was to have to borrow money to buy groceries, I always felt it was my duty to help others when they said they were broke, only to discover their idea of having little was going on vacation abroad a couple of times a year, or needing to save a little more money for a down payment on a house in San Francisco.
-In other words, I realized there is a world of difference in what people feel they are entitled to have and I also noticed how much I felt like I had to give even when it was a really big burden on me, because of a misplaced sense of guilt or overly developed responsibility.
+One of the most striking experiences I had as a young photographer was having people ask me to do things for them for free - they often claimed to be broke, or to have very little money, etc. Since my experience of being broke was to have to borrow money to buy groceries, I always felt it was my duty to help others when they said they were broke, only to discover their idea of having little was going on vacation abroad "only" a couple of times a year, or needing to save a little more money for a down payment on a million-dollar home in San Francisco.
+In other words, I realized there is a world of difference in what people feel they are entitled to have and I also noticed how much I felt like I had to give even when it was a really big burden on me, because of a misplaced sense of guilt or overly developed sense of responsibility.

 Nowhere this disparity in giving and receiving is more visible than at work: whether as a freelancer, business owner, or employee, your relationship to giving and receiving directly informs your career.
 Maybe you are underpaid and know what it is like to be treated as "less than".
 Or maybe as you read this, you start to realize how your fear of survival and anxiety over financial ruin has led you to take advantage of others, or to pursue an ever increasing need for money at the expense of family and personal fulfillment.
 Between having negative experiences and being bombarded by societal messages that distort giving and receiving, it's no wonder that most of us have a dysfunctional relationship to giving and receiving.